LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Related Work

-3D visual grounding is to localize a 3D bounding box from the pointcloud of a scene given a language description.
-Recently, ReferIt3D \cite{achlioptas2020referit_3d} and ScanRefer \cite{chen2020scanrefer} were proposed datasets for 3D visual grounding task with language annotation on ScanNet \cite{dai2017scannet} dataset.
-Most 3D grounding approaches are (\cite{achlioptas2020referit_3d,chen2020scanrefer,yuan2021instancerefer,feng2021freeform,yang2021sat}) following two-stage scheme as many approaches do in 2D visual grounding task; first, propose multiple bounding boxes or use the ground-truth bounding boxes and second, features from proposals are combined or compared with features from language description.
-InstanceRefer \cite{yuan2021instancerefer} extracts a few attribute features both from pointclouds and utterance and compare them to select the best matching object.
-FFL-3DOG \cite{feng2021freeform} does the feature matching from language and the pointclouds in guidance with a language and a visual scene graph.
-These methods rely on specific designs such as bird-eye-view mapping with different types of operations, intensive language preprocessing for graph generation.
-In contrast, our approach leverages the language embedding space\footnote{SAT \cite{yang2021sat} has been released at a similar time of ours.
-Their approach uses Transformer models but it needs a full training of two Bert models for fusing multiple embedding space and modifying word embedding space from the third layer.}; we have marginal cost of object and language embedding fusion and minimal manual design.
-Decoupled perception module makes our approach modular and transferable to different data.
+The 3D visual grounding task localizes a 3D bounding box from the point cloud of a scene given a language description.
+Recently, ReferIt3D \cite{achlioptas2020referit_3d} and ScanRefer \cite{chen2020scanrefer} were proposed as datasets for 3D visual grounding tasks, with language annotation on the ScanNet \cite{dai2017scannet} dataset.
+Most 3D grounding approaches (\cite{achlioptas2020referit_3d,chen2020scanrefer,yuan2021instancerefer,feng2021freeform,yang2021sat}) follow a two-stage scheme\rebuttal{s} similar to many 2D visual grounding tasks.
+First, multiple bounding boxes are proposed or the ground-truth bounding boxes are used, and then features from the proposals are combined or compared with features from the language description.
+InstanceRefer \cite{yuan2021instancerefer} extracts attribute features both from point clouds and utterances and compares them to select the object that best matches.
+FFL-3DOG \cite{feng2021freeform} matches features from language and point clouds with guidance from language and a visual scene graph.
+These methods rely on specific designs, e.g., bird-eye-view mappings with different types of operations or intensive language pre-processing for graph generation. \textit{In contrast, our approach leverages the language embedding space \rebuttal{from the pre-trained language model. }} Following the pipeline and general architecture of the language model therefore requires minimal manual design compared to previous works.
+SAT \cite{yang2021sat}, like our approach, relies on transformer \cite{vaswani2017attention} models; it learns a fused embedding of multi-modal inputs and uses auxiliary 2D images.
+In contrast, our approach uses a semantic classifier to predict object class labels and takes these labels as input.
+It has a marginal cost of learning fused embeddings compared to training multiple BERT models \cite{devlin2018bert} from scratch in SAT \cite{yang2021sat}.
+Even given only semantic information from point clouds, our model still achieved comparable performance with state-of-the-art methods on Nr3D and Sr3D datasets.
+In addition, the decoupled perception module makes our approach modular and thus transferable to different data.